KagontleBooysen/alu-AirBnB_clone/README.md

 <b>0x00.AirBnB Clone - The Console</b>

+### 📝 Description
+***
+__Airbnb__ is an online platform that connects people who have a home to offer, with people who need a place to stay temporarily.

+The first stage of the project was where we started to create The AirBnB Clone and we created a shell to manage the AirBnB objects.

+This first stage of the project focused on everything related to Python:

+`Import`,` Exceptions`, `Class`, `Private attribute`, `Getter / Setter`, `Class method`, `Static method`, `Inheritance`, `Unittest`, `Read / Write file`, `args` and `kwargs`, `Serialization` / `Deserialization` and `JSON`.

+Now that you have a command interpreter for managing your AirBnB objects, it’s time to make them alive!

+Before developing a big and complex web application, we will build the front end step-by-step.

+The first step is to “design” / “sketch” / “prototype” each element:
+* Create simple HTML static pages
+* Style guide
+* Fake contents
+* No Javascript
+* No data loaded from anything

+__*HTML*__ (HyperText Markup Language)

+Provide structure and meaning to content by defining that content, such as headings, paragraphs, or images.
+Es the structure of your page, it should be the first thing to write.

+__*CSS*__ (Cascading Style Sheets)

+It is a presentation language created to style the appearance of content, using, for example, fonts or colors.
+Is the styling of your page, the design.

+Phases of the AirBnB clone project:
+- [x] **The console**
+- [x] **HTML**
+- [ ] MySQL
+- [ ] Fabric
+- [ ] Flask
+- [ ] REST API
+- [ ] Web dynamic

 <b><h3><u>Functionalities of this command interpreter:</u></h3></b>
 <ol>
 <li>Create a new object (ex: a new User or a new Place)</li>